tomahg/Gulla.Episerver.Labs.LanguageManager.OpenAi/README.md

 })
 ```

+The default values are

+-   OpenAiModel = "gpt-4o"
+-   OpenAiTemperature = 0.7

 You can also configure SqlStudio using `appsettings.json`.
 A configuration setting specified in `appsettings.json` will override any configuration configured in `Startup.cs`.
 See the example below:

 ```JSON